GiftOfEris/izzykayu.github.io/index.md

 I also create hand-drawn and hand-painted gifs :woman_artist:

 ### future plans
-CU Skaggs Doctor of Pharmacy :sunrise_over_mountains:
+:sunrise_over_mountains:

-And of course, I will still be trying to learning as much as I can about machine learning and deep learning.
+I will still be trying to learning as much as I can about machine learning and deep learning.

 ### what I did before